prashanthrv/swey/README.md

 # swey
-Golang library for executing chain of commands with option to revert
+Golang library for executing chain of commands with options to revert specific commands